Personal Finance

 There are so many reasons why it’s a great idea to save more and spend less no matter what income level you’re at.
 While so many others around you are living at or above their means, you’ll realize quickly just how much more satisfying life is when you live frugally, get ahead financially, and eventually reach financial independence.

 The number one reason you need an emergency fund is that it protects you against any surprise expenses that come up during your lifetime.
-Having a well-funded emergency fund keeps you out of debt, and it keeps your other assets safe as well.
+Having a well-funded emergency fund keeps you out of debt and it keeps your other assets safe as well.

-Plus, an emergency fund gives you financial freedom, so that you never have to rely on predatory lenders with exorbitant fees, family members, or friends to bail you out after a crisis again.
+Plus, an emergency fund gives you financial freedom, so that you never have to rely on predatory lenders with exorbitant fees, family members, or friends to bail you out after a crisis ever again.

 Emergency Fund Amount

 When it comes to determining the right emergency fund amount that you need, it’s best to think in terms of tiers.
-Start out by making small goals that you can easily reach and then move on from there until you have a fully stocked emergency fund that guarantees your financial freedom.
+Start out by making small goals that you can reach easily and then move on from there until you have a fully stocked emergency fund that guarantees your financial freedom.

 Just saving enough for a one-month emergency fund will help you cover many of the smaller emergencies that might come up at any given time, and it will help you build strong financial goals for a lifetime.